PintoBernardo/Cisco-7911-FreePBX-Asterisk-SIP/README.md

         1. In your existing MobaXterm SSH session to `192.168.1.1`, navigate to the `/srv/tftp/` directory in the SFTP browser.
         2. On your local machine, find the extracted **SIP firmware folder**.
         3.  **Drag and drop** all the files from our `SIP` folder directly into the `/srv/tftp/` directory.
-        6. Confirm any `sudo` password prompts from MobaXterm.

 3.  **Place Cisco 7911 into Upgrade Mode (Again):** You need to repeat the process to force the phone to look for new firmware and configuration:

     -   **Unplug** the Ethernet cable (or power) from your Cisco 7911.